-The engine of this snowmobile has been developed and validated using the BRP XPS" approved lubricant.
-BRP strongly recommends the use of its XPS" approved lubricant at all times.
-Damages caused by oil which is not suitable for the engine will not be covered by the BRP limited warranty.
-516006904
+The engine of this snowmobile has been developed and validated using the BRP XPS approved lubricant.
+BRP recommends the use of its XPS approved

+Damages caused by oil which is not suitable for this engine may not be covered by the BRP limited warranty.